Semi-Autonomous E-Bike Dashboard & App

 Final Solution

 We created a dashboard interface that conveyed important information and the status of certain features, but still felt familiar to the user and was therefore easy to use.
 The user can get directions to their destination and follow them, or use a new feature, autonomous mode, which will do the navigating for them.
-We paid special attention to the battery and how it would impact the overall user experience, since it is an integral part of electronic bikes.
 If the bike has low battery, the user is warned when the battery will not last through certain routes.

 white outlines of a pedal with two lightening bolts above it and a navigation arrow with signals coming out of it